Founder - Jayden Cummins

 A stranger gave him time he thought he’d lost.

-And gratitude lit the way home.
+And gratitude lights the road ahead.

 A fun fact about Jayden: He was given the name 'Jayden' after his mother and father couldn't decide between 'Jason' and 'Hayden', so they got creative.
 In a fun twist of fate, the word is actually derived from the ancient Hebrew word 'Jadon' and literally means 'GRATEFUL'.
 As a name, it translates to 'THANKFUL ONE'.